zkmkarlsruhe/ofxTensorFlow2/example_keyword_spotting/README.md

 # Keywordspotting
-This example uses code from an
+This example builds upon code from
 [this repo](https://github.com/douglas125/SpeechCmdRecognition)
 to spot keywords in audio signals.